12+ reasons why you should get Windows 10 April 2018 Update

 - It offers a better bookmark management system, as well as an improved experience for reading e-books.

 - It has touchpad gestures that are useful to users that have a precision touchpad.

 6. Improved looks, transparency and reveal effects with Fluent Design

 Fluent Design is an acrylic-style user interface, with reveal effects that are showcased in many areas.
 As a result, many elements in Windows 10 April 2018 Update look better than they used to: the Start Menu, the Action Center, the Settings app, the Calendar, the taskbar, the People app, the Game Bar, the touch keyboard and a few other elements.

 Microsoft is slowing upgrading the user interface so that more and more of it uses Fluent Design.

 7. The Settings app has been expanded to include more controls and settings

 The Settings app is slowly replacing the old Control Panel, as the central place for personalizing and administering Windows.
-In Windows 10 Spring Creators Update, it receives an improved look, with more Fluent Design elements, as well as new tools and features.
-For example, you can now set your Startup apps from Settings, get access to improved audio controls, improved Ease of Access settings, an upgrade to Storage Sense that includes Disk Cleanup functions,
+In Windows 10 April 2018 Update, it receives an improved look, with more Fluent Design elements, as well as new tools and features.
+For example, you can now set your Startup apps from Settings, get access to improved audio controls, improved Ease of Access settings, an upgrade to Storage Sense that includes Disk Cleanup functions, and so on.

 The management of language packs has also been improved, as well the delivery of Windows updates.

-8. Cortana gets smarter with Windows 10 Spring Creators Update
+8. Cortana gets smarter with Windows 10 April 2018 Update

 Cortana has received several welcome improvements, including an improved user interface.